 5 eggs, 3 tablespoonfuls flour, 2 tablespoonfuls sugar, 1 pint milk, the yellow rind of 1 lemon, a little vanilla, fat enough to fry.

 The history of this unusual frozen dessert recipe is largely unknown, but the decadent treat likely originated in France.
 Thomas Jefferson returned to America from his stint as ambassador to Paris in 1789 with handwritten recipes for ice cream and his own ice cream making equipment.

 Soon after his return, Jefferson had an ice house built at Monticello so that he could indulge in making ice creams and water ices the year-round.
-And there is written evidence that he might have also obtained one of the earliest deep fried ice cream recipes.
+And there is written evidence that he might have also obtained one of the earliest homemade fried ice cream recipes.